 Construction and operation of new development in the Zoo would entail the commitment of (1) non-renewable energy resources; (2) human resources; and (3) natural resources, such as lumber and other forest products, sand and gravel, asphalt, steel, copper, lead, other metals, and water resources, most of which are non-renewable or locally limited natural resources.
-Resources that would be permanently and continually consumed during the life of the proposed Vision Plan include water, electricity, natural gas, and fossil fuels, as well as landfill space; however, the amount and rate of consumption of these resources would not result in the inefficient or wasteful use of resources.
+Resources that would be permanently and continually consumed during the life of the Alternative 1.5 Project implementation include water, electricity, natural gas, and fossil fuels, as well as landfill space; however, the amount and rate of consumption of these resources would not result in the inefficient or wasteful use of resources.
 Further, compliance with applicable building codes, policies, standard conservation features, and current City programs would ensure that natural resources are conserved to the maximum extent feasible.
 Additionally, it is possible that new technologies or systems will emerge in the future, or will become more cost-effective or user-friendly, to further reduce the reliance on nonrenewable natural resources.
-While future construction activities and operational activities anticipated to occur under the proposed Project would result in the irretrievable commitment of nonrenewable energy resources (primarily in the form of fossil fuels, including fuel oil, natural gas, and gasoline for automobiles and construction equipment, as well as commitment of limited landfill space), consumption of such resources is associated with any development in the region, and are not unique or unusual to the City or the Zoo.
+While future construction activities and operational activities anticipated to occur under the Alternative 1.5 Project would result in the irretrievable commitment of nonrenewable energy resources (primarily in the form of fossil fuels, including fuel oil, natural gas, and gasoline for automobiles and construction equipment, as well as commitment of limited landfill space), consumption of such resources is associated with any development in the region, and are not unique or unusual to the City or the Zoo.

-Further, the proposed Project would not be expected to result in environmental accidents that have the potential to cause irreversible damage to the natural or human environment.
-While development anticipated to occur under the proposed Vision Plan would result in the limited use, transport, storage, and disposal of hazardous materials, all activities would comply with applicable state and federal laws related to hazardous materials transport, use, and storage, which would significantly reduce the likelihood and severity of accidents that could result in irreversible environmental damage.
-As such, the proposed Project is not anticipated to consume energy or use other resources in a wasteful manner, or result in irreversible damage from environmental accidents associated with the Project and impacts are considered less than significant.
+Further, the Alternative 1.5 Project would not be expected to result in environmental accidents that have the potential to cause irreversible damage to the natural or human environment.
+While development anticipated to occur under the Alternative 1.5 Project would result in the limited use, transport, storage, and disposal of hazardous materials, all activities would comply with applicable state and federal laws related to hazardous materials transport, use, and storage, which would significantly reduce the likelihood and severity of accidents that could result in irreversible environmental damage.
+As such, the Alternative 1.5 Project is not anticipated to consume energy or use other resources in a wasteful manner, or result in irreversible damage from environmental accidents associated with Alternative 1.5 and impacts are considered less than significant.